Procida: A Guide to Visiting Italy’s Most Colorful Island

 You will find some extremely delicious food on Procida, but if youʻre traveling during the off-season… good luck!
 You will have far fewer options (but thankfully, you can keep well-fed for a few days).

-Here are a few of my favorite restaurants in Procida:
+Here are a few of the best places I ate on Procida:

 This restaurant was my absolute savior on Procida.
 It is located right by the harbor where the ferries leave from and arrive to.

-I was extremely seasick on my ferry to Procida and La Medusa was right there… and ready to make me feel better (with wine and food).
+I was extremely seasick on my ferry to Procida (first time in my life), and Ristorante La Medusa was right there… and ready to make me feel better (with wine and food).

 They can be bought throughout the island, but one of the best places to get them is Pasticceria Bar Roma by the main port.
 They offer a large selection, including flavors other than the traditional lemon.